UW-GDA/gda_course_2021/resources/project/README.md

 ### Final Exam Week: Repo Submission
 * Finalize your repository with notebooks, scripts and documentation
-    * Can use README, notebooks, or separate markdown to summarize methods, results, conclusions, lessons learned and future work
+    * Can use README, notebooks, or separate markdown files to summarize methods, results, conclusions, lessons learned and future work
-* Submit the Github url for your final project repo on Canvas before midnight on Friday of final exam week
+* Submit the Github url for your final project repo on Canvas before 5 PM on Friday of final exam week

 ## Sample project ideas
 Please review examples from previous years in the UW GDA Github organization.